gabrielrussell/emv/README.md

 # NOTES

--   Should work on all filesystem objects: files, directories, symbolic links, etc.
+-   Works on files, directories, and symbolic links

--   Hidden entries (those starting with \'.\') are ignored
+-   Ignores hidden entries (starting with \'.\')

--   Entries containing newline characters in their names are ignored
+-   Ignores entries with newline characters

 # SEE ALSO